 - Choose your material according to your climate.
 Thin nylon fabric, for example, is extremely breathable and will thus be nice and cool in a hot climate.
 Thick canvas material, on the other hand, will provide a warm and cozy base for a cooler climate.

 A soft throw blanket makes any DIY hammock stand cozy.

 - Avoid dead trees — also known as “widow makers” — when hanging.
 Dead trees are significantly weaker than live ones, and thus more prone to breakage.
 You could risk having a heavy limb drop on you, or worse, the entire tree collapsing (hence the cautionary nickname).

 - Longer hammocks are actually more comfortable than wider ones.
 This is because it’s possible to lie diagonally on the longer hammocks without having to hyperextend your legs.

-When hanging hammocks from trees, beware the “widow makers” — otherwise known as dead trees, which be huge hammock hazards.
+When hanging hammocks from trees, beware the “widow makers” — otherwise known as dead trees, which be huge hazards.